-If you are sure you will be returning the same way back, buy return tickets straight away.
+- If you are sure you will be returning the same way back, buy return tickets straight away.

-If your time is tight (about 10-15 minutes before your train’s departure)… when I say run to the ticket booth,literally run!
+- If your time is tight (about 10-15 minutes before your train’s departure)… when I say run to the ticket booth,literally run!
 We have often seen people not get on the train and get stuck at the train station waiting for the next train.

 If that happens to you, we recommend taking the first train to Pisa Italy (which is only 15 mins ride away), taking a quick taxi ride to the Pisa leaning tower, taking a few shots and getting back to the Pisa train station in time to catch the next train or one of the trains that depart straight from Pisa to Florence.

-Once you have gotten hold of your tickets, head for the platforms and on the way there (still in the train station building or just outside on its facade) find a little yellow box and stick your ticket inside to get it validated/stamped.
+- Once you have gotten hold of your tickets, head for the platforms and on the way there (still in the train station building or just outside on its facade) find a little yellow box and stick your ticket inside to get it validated/stamped.

-If you are a couple and you are buying return tickets, you will be issued two pieces of paper.
+- If you are a couple and you are buying return tickets, you will be issued two pieces of paper.
 The first one will be for both of you in one direction.
 And the other one will be the same… for 2 people coming back.
 So don’t stick both tickets in the validating machine thinking each one is for one person.
 Check only the one that says: